 Early high school students will experience a sense of accomplishment as they learn about perseverance (or grit), risk taking, self-identity and self-reliance.
 Students will learn to trust themselves and push themselves harder as they own their choices and advance toward mastery in their skill development.
 Group adversity will teach each student critical thinking skills, collaboration and decision-making.
 They will experience leadership in action as they see their potential become reality while practicing empathy and compassion towards others.

 Regardless of the course type, students can expect to get comfortable living and working together in the wilderness while creating a solid foundation of skills they can continue to build on after the course.

 Superior Hiking Trail, Minnesota

-Along the crest of the low mountains that border Superior’s rugged north shore sits the Superior Hiking Trail.
+Along the crest of the low mountains that border Lake Superior’s rugged north shore sits the Superior Hiking Trail.
 Students backpack and camp along the trail throughout the course surrounded by majestic state and national forests.
-Near the southern terminus of the trail, the topography reaches its most dramatic at a peninsula called Shovel Point.
+Near the southern terminus of the trail, the topography reaches its most dramatic vistas at a peninsula called Shovel Point.
 Vertical granite cliffs that rise 100 feet straight out of the lake provide an incredible backdrop for students while they learn to rock climb as the culmination of the expedition.
-The trail travels over peaks with great views of the lake and down into the valleys through areas where students discover beaver dams, young forests, and rivers that pour into massive Lake Superior.
+The trail travels over peaks with great views of the lake and down into the valleys through areas where students discover beaver dams, young forests and rivers that pour into massive Lake Superior.